ni/nimi-python/docs/niscope/class.rst

-            :type delay: float in seconds or datetime.timedelta
+            :type delay: float in seconds or hightime.timedelta

 configure_vertical
 ------------------